RediatBrook/tezeta/README.md

 ### Supported Features

 - Using vector embeddings to rank chats based on relevance with OpenAI embeddings and Pinecone
+- Using ChromaDB as vector store with the default all-MiniLM-L6-v2
+- Using ChromaDB as vector store
+- Support for using Open Source Embedding Models locally (currently through all-MiniLM-L6-v2 with chromaDB)

 ## Planned Features

 - Chunk up and rank sections of long text in a single chat or LLM request
-- Using ChromaDB as vector store
-- Support for using Open Source Embedding Models locally
 - Support for using the Cohere API for Embeddings

 ## Installation